Pose tracking: Inertial tracking

-Inertial tracking use data from accelerometers and gyroscopes, and sometimes magnetometers.
+Inertial tracking is a native method of rotational tracking.
+It uses data from accelerometers and gyroscopes, and sometimes magnetometers.
 Accelerometers measure linear acceleration.
-Since the derivative of position with respect to time is velocity and the derivative of velocity is acceleration, the output of the accelerometer could be integrated to find the velocity and then integrated again to find the position relative to some initial point.
+Since the derivative of position with respect to time is velocity and the derivative of velocity is acceleration, the output of the accelerometer can theoretically be integrated to find the velocity and then integrated again to find the position relative to some initial point.
 Gyroscopes measure angular velocity.
 Angular velocity can be integrated as well to determine angular position relatively to the initial point.
 Magnetometers measure magnetic fields and magnetic dipole moments.
 The direction of Earth's magnetic field can be integrated to have an absolute orientation reference and to compensate for gyroscopic drifts.
 Modern inertial measurement units systems (IMU) are based on MEMS technology allows to track the orientation (roll, pitch, yaw) in space with high update rates and minimal latency.
 Gyroscopes are always used for rotational tracking, but different techniques are used for positional tracking based on factors like cost, ease of setup, and tracking volume.

 Dead reckoning is used to track positional data, which alters the virtual environment by updating motion changes of the user.
 The dead reckoning update rate and prediction algorithm used in a virtual reality system affect the user experience, but there is no consensus on best practices as many different techniques have been used.
 It is hard to rely only on inertial tracking to determine the precise position because dead reckoning leads to drift, so this type of tracking is not used in isolation in virtual reality.
 A lag between the user's movement and virtual reality display of more than 100ms has been found to cause nausea.

 Inertial sensors are not only capable of tracking rotational movement (roll, pitch, yaw), but also translational movement.
 These two types of movement together are known as the Six degrees of freedom.
 Many applications of virtual reality need to not only track the users’ head rotations, but also how their bodies move with them (left/right, back/forth, up/down).
 Six degrees of freedom capability is not necessary for all virtual reality experiences, but it is useful when the user needs to move things other than their head.